 Low quality data

 The data that’s for sale by third parties is seldom as high quality as the data you can collect yourself.
 I recently looked up my own anonymous profile based on the browser I’m using to write this post.
-These are some of the attributes assigned to me:

 If the data is for sale, your competitors are also buying and using it.
 There really isn’t much more to say other than: your competitive edge lies in your own first party data, not third party.